in2code-de/lux/readme.md

 -- If a lead gets identified
 -- If lead company given
--- Use your own expressions for doing even mor individual stuff (with Symfony Expression Language)
+-- Use your own expressions for doing even mor individual stuff (with Symfony Expression Language) -- Limit to a start action (page visit, download, form submit, etc...)
 - Actions:
 -- Lightbox with a content element
+-- Load a content element and show it on the current page -- Hide or show an element of the current page
 -- Send an email with lead details
 -- Redirect to any URL
 -- Send publication to a slack channel